seajon16/discordbot/README.md

   * `saylang`: Use gTTS to interpret and play text-to-speech in a given language
   * `sb`: Soundboard interface
   * `sbreload`: Reload soundboard by re-scanning the `sounds/` directory*
+  * `sbrequest`: Put in a request to add a sound to the soundboard
   * `stop`: Stop playing audio
   * `volume`: Get or set the volume of whatever is currently playing
 \* must be my owner